After Kamala Harris loses, is America just not ready for a woman to be president? Experts say it's not that simple

 The collective defeats of former Secretary of State Hillary Clinton in 2016 and Vice President Kamala Harris on Tuesday raise a potentially uncomfortable question about the role of gender in national politics: Is the American public ready for a female president?

-Scholars who study the role of women in politics contend there is no simple answer, but say there was more than gender at play when it came to the presidential race result this year.
+Scholars who study the role of women in politics contend there is no simple answer, but say there was more than gender at play when it came to the presidential race this year.
 They point out that Democratic candidates performed poorly overall.

-Harris joined the race late after President Joe Biden belatedly announced that he wouldn't seek reelection, while under pressure from other Democrats after a shaky debate performance against Trump.
+Harris joined the race late after President Joe Biden announced he wouldn't seek reelection, while under pressure from other Democrats after a shaky debate performance against Trump.
 The vice president faced stiff headwinds, from inflation to the Biden administration's unpopular immigration policies — key issues that scholars say may have saddled the vice president's candidacy from the start.

-Exit polls showed one of the top factors for voters was dissatisfaction with the country’s direction and a "rejection" of the current leadership, so it’s unclear whether a male Democratic candidate would have tipped the scales in that party's favor in the presidential race, said Kelly Dittmar, director of research and scholar at the Center for American Women in Politics at Rutgers University.
+Exit polls showed one of the top factors for voters was dissatisfaction with the country’s direction and a "rejection" of the current leadership, so it’s unclear whether a male Democratic candidate would have tipped the scales in that party's favor in the presidential race, said Kelly Dittmar, director of research and scholar at the Center for American Women and Politics at Rutgers University.

 "If you look across the board, Democrats fared pretty poorly yesterday, regardless of their identity," she added.